Advanced-Systems/anonpy/CONTRIBUTING.md

 ### Commit Etiquette

 It is recommended to keep all commits [atomic](https://en.wikipedia.org/wiki/Atomic_commit).
+At Advanced Systems, *Show Your Work* (SYW) requires you to keep your commit history linear; a single short commit message would be deemed insufficient for submitting a non-trivial amount of changes at once.

 Commit messages should always start with a verb in simple present.
 Good candidates for this are, i.a.